Library Card Application

 Only Residents of the US are Eligible for a Non-Resident Card

-Effective October 5, 2013, El Paso Public Library will implement a non-resident fee for checking out books and other materials.
-The new policy is in response to an increased demand in services and reductions in State and Federal funding.
+A non-resident fee for checking out books and other materials.
+This policy is in response to an increased demand in services and reductions in State and Federal funding.
 To maintain full borrowing privileges, those who live outside the City limits will need to pay a fee of $25 for 6 months or $50 for a full year of service.

 Adults must be present in the library before library cards will be issued.